 B) The commonly used name (if any) and location of the source body (or bodies) of water.

-2) If the supplier has a complete source water assessment, the report must notify consumers of the availability of this assessment and how to obtain it.
+2) If the supplier has a complete source water assessment, the report must notify consumers of the availability of this assessment, the year it was completed or most recently updated, and how to obtain it.
 In addition, the supplier should highlight in the report significant sources of contamination in the source water area if the supplier readily has that information.
 If the supplier received the source water assessment from the Agency, the report must include a brief summary of the system's susceptibility to potential sources of contamination, using language the Agency provides or as the supplier writes.

 c) Definitions